EcoWisdom Land Acknowlegement:

 Land Acknowledgement for EcoWisdom Nature Connection & Education Programming:

 We begin each session by acknowledging that those of us in Southern Ontario, live upon land that is protected by the Dish with One Spoon agreement, which is a peace agreement between the Haudenosaunee and Anishinaabe nations.
 The concept of the dish with one spoon teaches the importance of reciprocity, land stewardship and respect for diversity.
 We are grateful for the stewardship and contributions of the Indigenous peoples whose traditional territory we live on, including the Wendat, Haudenosaunee and Anishinaabe in Toronto, and the Anishinaabe in the area Algonquin Park where the EcoWisdom Forest Preserve if located.
 We also extend our gratitude to Indigenous peoples beyond Ontario and Canada.
-Our efforts aim to work towards reconciliation by opening up conversations about Indigenous topics, incorporating Indigenous voices into programming, and encouraging participants to enter into reciprocal relationship with the land.
+Our efforts aim to work towards reconciliation by opening up conversations about Indigenous topics, incorporating Indigenous voices into programming, and encouraging participants to enter into a reciprocal relationship with the land.

 Our work integrates the sociological, psychological and spiritual with the biological and ecological.
 The EcoWisdom approach values the wisdom that exists within natural systems such as rewilding/natural regeneration that can help restore equilibrium and equanimity.